natron-io/helm-charts/index.md

 # Natron Helm Repository

-You have come to the helm repository of [Natron Tech GmbH](https://github.com/natrongmbh).
+You have come to the helm repository of [Natron Tech](https://github.com/natrontech).
 Please visit the corresponding Github repository, if you have any issues or would like to contribute to the repository.

 ## Add the Natron Helm Repository